On graded and shifted notions, and thick morphisms: Introduction.

+Standard approach to homotopy algebras such as $\Linf$-, $\Pinf$-, and $\Sinf$-algebras (homotopy generalizations of Lie, Poisson, and odd Poisson structures, respectively) uses $\ZZ$-grading, so that signs in the formulas are determined by the degrees.
+On the other hand, in supergeometry, ``parity'' and ``degree'' do not have to agree (for example, there are even $1$-forms and odd $2$-forms).
+From physical viewpoint, linking parities with degrees is also unnatural because excludes theories with fermions.

+The author has always maintained that parity\,---\,responsible for signs\,---\,should be kept separate from any $\ZZ$-gradings\,---\,used for counting.
+In a concrete situation, there can be no $\ZZ$-grading at all, or several $\ZZ$-gradings (which may be combined one way or another).

+One purpose of this note is to present the notions of $\Linf$-, $\Pinf$-, and $\Sinf$-algebras in the $\Z \times \ZZ$-graded (``graded superized'') setting, as opposed to the conventional $\ZZ$-graded and my favorite $\Z$-graded (``purely super'') settings.
+There is no pretence for originality in the definitions, which I believe should be folklore.
+Still it is worth putting them down.
+Our consideration includes ``shifted'' notions (see on them~\cite{pridham:outline2018} and \cite{behrend-peddie-xu:2023}).
+There is an overlap with parts of~\cite{pridham:outline2018}, but our exposition is simpler because it is based on the more elementary differential-geometric language.

-We also consider thick morphisms of supermanifolds and show explicitly how they work in the case of extra $\ZZ$-grading.
-We show that a ``shifted $\Sinf$-thick morphism'' (a notion we introduce) induces an $\Linf$-morphism of shifted $\Sinf$-structures.
-(Similarly for the shifted $\Pinf$ case.)
+Another goal is to show how thick morphisms of supermanifolds~\cite{tv:nonlinearpullback, tv:microformal} work in the presence of a $\ZZ$-grading.
+In particular, we show that a ``shifted $\Sinf$-thick morphism'' (a notion we introduce here) induces an $\Linf$-morphism of shifted $\Sinf$-structures.
+(It holds similarly for the shifted $\Pinf$ case.)

-\emph{Notation}: we denote parity ($\Z$-grading) by the tilde over a symbol and may use different names and notations for a $\ZZ$-grading, such as $\w$ and $\deg$\,.
+\emph{Notation}: we denote \emph{parity} ($\Z$-grading) by the tilde over a symbol and may use different names and notations for a $\ZZ$-grading, such as $\w$ for ``weight'' and $\deg$ for ``degree''\,.